Fuel Excise Cut 60.9%: How to Update Your Fuel Surcharge Matrix

 Frequently Asked Questions

 No. The AIP TGP reflects excise at the wholesale level.
-When excise drops, the posted TGP drops automatically.
+When excise drops, the posted TGP drops automatically within days.
 Continue sourcing your city’s diesel TGP as normal.

 The March quarter BAS (January to March) uses the pre-cut rate of 20.2 c/L throughout.
-The June quarter (April to June) should use 26.3 c/L for the full period, assuming the measures remain in place.
-Keep fuel purchase records dated precisely for audit purposes.
+The June quarter BAS (April to June) uses 20.6 c/L for the full period.
+Keep fuel purchase records dated precisely so you can identify pre-cut versus post-cut consumption if questioned.

 Sources and References